giltroymeren/giltroymeren.github.io/_posts/2025-05-19-berlin-marathon-2025-week-1-of-18.markdown

 ### Tuesday

 A lactate threshold (LT) run as a welcome set the tone for how challenging the plan will be.
-I made sure to carefully check my target paces and according to my recent 5km personal record of 19:54, my LT target range should be between 4:16 to 4:22 per kilometer.
+I made sure to carefully check my target paces and according to my recent 5 km personal record of 19:54, my LT target range should be between 4:16 to 4:22 per kilometer.

 Again I used my Asics Magic Speed 3s for the 800m track and hoped for the best.
 The book recommended a warm-up of at least 3.2 km and I used this to do some 500-meter strides before the main block started.